sebw/blog-old.wains.be/2007/2007-08-23-why-im-switching-from-redhat-and-friends-to-debian-and-friends.md

 It slowly started with my desktop OS, when I moved from Fedora to Ubuntu. (and CentOS before Fedora, until came the need for wireless with ipw3945 on my new laptop [[was using Orinoco Gold on my old CentOS 4 laptop](http://blog.wains.be/post/centos-42-orinoco-monitorscan/)]).

 There was a reason why I chose to try something else.
 First, the (french) translation under Fedora was somewhat broken back then, sometimes resulting in frenglish sentences.
-But the most tedious problem in Fedora was (and still is) actually the point of the Fedora project : it is a testing field for RedHat, meaning a lot of updates (I've had 100MB+ updates waiting when not booting for a few days), it also meant a lot of kernel updates, and at every kernel release, wireless support (provided by a 3rd party repo due to patent issue) and some other stuff would go kaboom.
+But the most tedious problem in Fedora was (and still is) actually the point of the Fedora project : it is a testing field for Red Hat, meaning a lot of updates (I've had 100MB+ updates waiting when not booting for a few days), it also meant a lot of kernel updates, and at every kernel release, wireless support (provided by a 3rd party repo due to patent issue) and some other stuff would go kaboom.
 From there, you have two choices, sticking with the "old" kernel until support is brought up by some good fella out there, or rebuild/recompile that stuff that just broke.

 In the end, you spend more time building/compiling/tweaking/figuring out/etc. than doing some actual work.